-Tremedicin questi otion questions

-Not Using Beginning Developing Applying Innovating

-Asking questions of low expectancy students How can you begin to incorporate some aspects of this strategy into your instruction?
+Not Using Beginning Developing Applying Innovating Asking questions of low expectancy students How can you begin to incorporate some aspects of this strategy into your instruction?
 How can you ask questions of low expectancy students with the same frequency and depth as with high expectancy students?
-In addition to asking questions of low expectancy students with the same frequency and depth as with high expectancy students, how can How might you adapt and create new strategies for asking questions of low expectancy students that address unique student needs and What are you learning about your students as you adapt and create new strategies?
+In addition to asking questions of low expectancy students with the same frequency and depth as with high expectancy students, how can you monitor the How might you adapt and create new strategies for asking questions of low expectancy students that address unique student needs and situations?
+What are you learning about your students as you adapt and create new strategies? quality of participation?

-you monitor the quality of situations?

-participation?